 The merger of two teams lasted for just one season.
 In 2016, Ed Carpenter Racing continued to run as an independent team, combining Ed Carpenter and 2015 Indy Lights champion Spencer Pigot in the #20 Chevrolet.
 The team entered the second car for the full season, the #21 for Josef Newgarden, who was under contract with Sarah Fisher since 2012.

 Carpenter participated in five races, with results lot worse than before.
 The 18th place at Iowa and Texas was his best finish.
 On the other side, Josef Newgarden was among the front-runners, winning one race and finishing fourth in the championship points.

-Racing only at ovals again in 2017
+Racing only at ovals

-For the 2017 IndyCar Series season, Ed Carpenter announces his participation in oval track races only, as in the previous seasons, with Spencer Pigot in the #20 car for the rest of the season.
+For the 2017 IndyCar Series season, Ed Carpenter announced his participation in oval track races only, as in the previous seasons, with Spencer Pigot in the #20 car for the rest of the season.
 The #21 car also stays in the team.
 After Josef Newgarden moved to Team Penske, JR Hildebrand takes over #21 car for the full season.